MichaelAbdul-Masih/SpecFANN/README.md

         corner 2.2.3
         tqdm 4.67.1

 *   In addition to the git repository, you will need to download the bundle of neural networks that SpecFANN uses to generates models.
 These can be downloaded [here](https://cloud.iac.es/index.php/s/H7FdjCcJcaZJSzN).
+Alternatively, we have provided a convenience function that will retrieve the bundles directly from the cloud and store them in the default directory `~/.specfann/bundles/`.
+This can be done by calling the following specfann function:

+        import specfann
+        specfann.install_bundle(bundle_name, bundle_path = None)

-For now, only one bundle is available corresponding to Milky Way metallicity: the `MW_v1.0.tgz` bundle (~2GB).
-While SpecFANN is written in a way where the bundle can be stored in any location, we recommend that to begin, you place the bundle in the `bundles` folder within the git repo directory and untar it there.
-By default, SpecFANN will look for the `MW_v1.0` bundle in the relative path (to specfann.py): `models/MW_v1.0`, but an alternative bundle and/or bundle file path can be specified later.
+Where `bundle_name` is the name of the bundle and `bundle_path` is an optional parameter if you prefer to store the bundle in a location different than the default.
+For now, two bundles are available corresponding to Milky Way and SMC metallicity: the `MW_v1.1.tgz` and `SMC_v1.0` bundles (~2GB each).
+While SpecFANN is written in a way where the bundle can be stored in any location, we recommend that to begin, you use the convenience function provided above, however if you wish to set up the bundles manually, you can place the bundle in the `bundles` folder within the git repo directory and untar it there.
+By default, SpecFANN will look for the `MW_v1.1` bundle first in the `~/.specfann/bundles/` directory and second in the relative path (to specfann.py): `models/MW_v1.1`, but an alternative bundle and/or bundle file path can be specified later.

         mv ~/Downloads/MW_v1.0.tgz ~/SpecFANN/bundles/.
         cd ~/SpecFANN/bundles/